Orange: Real & Artificial

 Guiding Stars & Artificial Food Colors

-Taking into account the evolving science around the safety of artificial colors, as well as the fact that synthetic food dyes present no nutritional or health benefit, the Guiding Stars scientific advisory panel (SAP) decided to include a debit of one star for items containing artificial colors in the 2018 update of the algorithm.
-Although artificial colors are not currently included in any national nutrition policies in the U.S., Guiding Stars aims to serve consumers through the thoughtful evaluation of scientific research pertaining to food and health.
+Taking into account the evolving science around the safety of artificial colors, as well as the fact that synthetic food dyes present no nutritional or health benefit, the Guiding Stars scientific advisory panel (SAP) decided to include a debit of one star for items containing any artificial colors in the 2018 update of the algorithm.
+The possible health trade-offs involved with ongoing use of artificial colors in the US food supply simply were not worth it for a category of ingredients that provides aesthetic benefits only.
+Guiding Stars’ decision to debit for artificial food colors is also a way for us to encourage food manufacturers to use the natural and safe food dyes that are widely available.